-While Research Methods in Psychology is fairly traditional— making it easy for you to use with your existing courses — it also emphasizes a fundamental idea that is often lost on undergraduates: research methods are not a peripheral concern in our discipline; they are central.
+While Research Methods in Psychology is fairly traditional, making it easy for you to use with your existing courses, it also emphasizes a fundamental that is often lost on undergraduates: research methods are not a peripheral concern in our discipline; they are central.

 A realistic but motivating look at the many issues that are facing our society today.
-As this book’s subtitle, Continuity and Change, implies, social problems are persistent, but they have also improved in the past and can be improved in the present and future, provided that our nation has the wisdom and will to address them.
+As this book’s subtitle, Continuity and Change, implies, social problems are persistent, but they have also improved in the past and can be improved in the present and future.

 Makes sociology relevant for today’s students by balancing traditional coverage with a fresh approach that ironically takes them back to sociology’s American roots in the use of sociological knowledge for social reform.

-Stand up, Speak out: The Practice and Ethics of Public Speaking features two key themes.
-First it focuses on helping students become more seasoned and polished public speakers, and second is its emphasis on ethics in communication.
+Stand up, Speak out: The Practice and Ethics of Public Speaking features two key themes: It focuses on helping students become more seasoned and polished public speakers, it emphasizes ethics.

-This text will support an engaging and interesting course experience for students that will not only show them the powerful social, political and economic forces will affect the future of media technology, but will challenge students to do their part in shaping that future.
+This text will support an engaging and interesting course experience for students that will show them the powerful social, political and economic forces will affect the future of media technology.

 Writing for Success is a text that provides instruction in steps, builds writing, reading, and critical thinking, and combines comprehensive grammar review with an introduction to paragraph writing and composition.